JAForbes/flagon/README.md

 ;(A & B) == A == true
 ```

+Note `contains` will automatically unwrap a wrapped value.

 ##### toggle

 Usage: `flagon.toggle(A,B)` or `flagon(A).toggle(B).value()`

 Equivalent Operation: `(A ^ B)`

 Flips every bit of the object that has a different true value to the subject.